 - In xMatters, click the Developer tab, and then click Import Plan.

-- Click Browse, and then locate the plan you downloaded from this article
+- Click Choose File, and then locate the plan you downloaded from this article.

 - Click Import Plan.